-Below is a weekly list of coursework.
-You are strongly encouraged to develop a system for keeping up with these deadlines.
+Note: You are strongly encouraged to develop a system for keeping up with these deadlines.
 This might include printing out this document and hanging in your home.
-Other options include writing deadlines in your own planner or calendar, adding reminders in your phone or on other devices, or adding the deadlines to the Blackboard calendar on your own.
+Other options include writing deadlines in your own planner or calendar, adding reminders in your phone or on other devices, or adding reminders/deadlines to the Blackboard calendar on your own.